joelguittet/meta-chip/README.md

 Logs are displayed on the serial console interface (UART1) of the target to check the progression and the verification of the flashing procedure.

 At the end of the flashing procedure, the target is running your image.
 Disconnect the power supply and remove the FEL jumper.
 Restart the target.
-The console is available on UART1 pins of the board.
-Speed is 115200.
+The console is available on UART1 pins of the board and another one is also available throw the USB OTG cable (you should see a new tty device when connecting C.H.I.P. to your computer).
+Speed is 115200 for both consoles.
 Login is 'root' with no password.

 ### C.H.I.P.
 PRO